Kirkenes–Bjørnevatn Line: Route

 The Kirkenes–Bjørnevatn Line is 8484 m long and runs from Bjørnevatn Mine to Kirkenes Port.
 While the line had passenger transport, it had two stations, Kirkenes Station and Bjørnevatn Station, which were located 7.5 km from each other.
 A third station, Armeverplegungslager, was only used during the Second World War and immediately afterwards and was located 5.01 km from Kirkenes Station.
 The railway is standard gauge, non-electrified and single track.

 Starting at Bjørnevatn, the railway line starts underground at a silo, 77.0 m above mean sea level (AMSL).
 From Bjørnevatn, the line starts to fall with a 0.3-percent gradient.
 After passing the residential area, the gradient drops to 1.5 percent.
 On this section, the line passes through its only tunnel, which is 68 m long.
 The line then runs along a flatter terrain, and crosses through a 450 m long cutting towards the lowest point of the line, at 50.4 m AMSL.

 The railway then runs under European Road E6 and starts climbing at a 1.0-percent gradient until reaching 56.2 m AMSL.
 From this point to Kirkenes it runs next to the E6, and passes by the lakes Tredjevatn, Stuorrajávn and Førstevatn.
 While the first part of this section is flat, towards Kirkenes the landscape is more rolling.
 The line passes Kirkenes Station, which is 59.5 m AMSL.
 The swing towards the station is as a curve radius of 275 m, while the remaining part of the line has a minimum radius of 300 m.
-The line terminates at the silo in Kirknes after running over an elevated section, nicknamed the Air Bridge.
+The line terminates at the silo in Kirkenes after running over an elevated section, nicknamed the Air Bridge.